Marketing to Doctors, Part 2: Messaging & Segmentation

 1. Tightly define your audience.

-At glassCanopy, we often say that we “market to doctors” but the reality is that “doctors” is much too broad a category.
+At glassCanopy, we often say we “market to doctors,” but the reality is that “doctors” is a much too broad category.
 “Doctors” is not a one-size-fits-all target audience.

-There are over one million active physicians in the United States.
+There are just over 1.1 million active physicians in the United States.
 Chances are, some of those physicians are better targets for your brand than others.

 Specialty